ManoharKonala/BootCamp_2K24/README.md

   - `main.py`: Main application file
   - `db/`: Database scripts and schema
   - `ui/`: User interface components

+### Customer Churn Analysis
+This project analyzes customer churn patterns in a telecommunications company, focusing on various factors that influence customer retention.

+**Table of Contents**:
+1. Introduction
+2. Data Loading and Preprocessing
+3. Exploratory Data Analysis (EDA)
+4. Univariate Analysis
+5. Bivariate Analysis
+6. Multivariate Analysis
+7. Conclusions

+**Key Features**:
+- Comprehensive analysis of customer churn factors
+- Visualization of churn patterns using various plots (histograms, bar plots, violin plots, etc.)
+- In-depth examination of relationships between different variables and churn

+**Technologies Used**:
+- Python
+- pandas
+- NumPy
+- Matplotlib
+- Seaborn

+**Key Findings**:
+- Higher churn rates among customers with Fiber optic internet service and higher monthly charges
+- Senior citizens with lower tenure are more likely to churn
+- Customers on month-to-month contracts have higher churn rates compared to those on longer-term contracts
+- Factors such as online security and backup services influence churn rates

+**Directory Structure**:
+- `customer_churn_analysis/`
+  - `churn_analysis.ipynb`: Jupyter notebook containing the full analysis
+  - `WA_Fn-UseC_-Telco-Customer-Churn.csv`: Dataset used for the analysis
+  - `visualizations/`: Directory containing generated plots and charts

+This project provides valuable insights into customer behavior and factors affecting churn in the telecommunications industry.
+The findings can be used to develop targeted retention strategies and improve customer satisfaction.

 ## Future Projects
 I plan to add more projects in the future, including but not limited to: